Cuurian/BubbleWrap/README.md

 We do not condone nor support using this for illegal ROM files!
 This was designed to help homebrew devs!
 # Quickstart on Windows
 - NPM needs to be installed (https://nodejs.org/en/download)
+- Put your rom into "rom/game.gb"
 - On the first time only: doubleclick "install.bat" to install dependencies
 - Doubleclick test.bat to test your app
 - Doubleclick createInstaller.bat to create an installer for the current system.
 The installer will be created in a folder called "out".
+- Detailed instructions can be read below in the section "Instruction"
 # About
 ## BubbleWrap
 BubbleWrap is a collection of different tools to allow you wrap your GB rom into an executable file (e.g. ".exe").
 It is made possible by mooonbit and timbojay.